Corporate Governance

 Board structure, skills and compliance

 The Board has a collective responsibility and legal obligation to promote the interests of the Company and to define the corporate governance arrangements.
-At 31 December 2022, the Board comprised five Non-executive Directors and two Executive Directors.
+At 30 April 2024, the Board comprised five Non-executive Directors and two Executive Directors.
 The profiles of the Directors are set out here

 The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
 The Chairman’s primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
 The Chairman is not involved in the day-to-day business of the Group.
 The Chief Executive has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.